 Andromeda places her hand against the grass before sitting down upon it.
 She always sits here, like this.
 Both of them sat on the floor in their first flat, they had no money for anything other than the bare essentials, so it’s like that in a way.

 ‘Hello Ted,’ she greets him.
 ‘Nothing much has happened this week.
 Teddy’s been talking a lot more.
 He can nearly say Harry’s name now which makes him happy.
 It’s a year since Dora and Remus have gone now.
 It's slowly getting better, not normal, but slowly moving away from always hurting.
 I still steal your name for her from time to time, it means I remember both of you.'

 Her hand seems to automatically reach into her pocket for her handkerchief, ready to dab at her glistening eyes.

-'I have to go to some do tonight, to remember the Battle, I wish you were here to go with me.
-It would mean remembering Dora and Remus will be easier than it’s going to be.
+'I have to go to some event tonight, to remember the Battle.
+I wish you were here to go with me.
+It would mean remembering Dora and Remus would be easier than it’s going to be.
 I wish they were here too because that way I wouldn't even have to go to it.
 But I suppose you'll always be in my memories and that will have to do.’

 Touching the stone, her fingers jolt under the coldness of it.
 It’s not warm like Ted was; it’s flat, smooth, obliterating all the bumpy imperfections that made up Ted and her.